Object to an application to change the land register

-You may get a letter (sometimes called a notice) from Land Registry if someone applies to register a change that affects your property, eg if your neighbour wants to add a right of way that crosses part of your garden.
+You may get a letter (sometimes called a notice) from HM Land Registry if someone applies to register a change that affects your property, for example if your neighbour wants to add a right of way that crosses part of your garden.

 In some cases the application will be about historical rights, including: